Rowan-White/ACM-Research-coding-challenge-23S/README.md

 ## Correlation

-I used the visualization created by [Sebastian Norena](https://medium.com/@sebastiannorena/finding-correlation-between-many-variables-multidimensional-dataset-with-python-5deb3f39ffb3) to visualize the correlation between all pairs of properties.
+I used the visualization created by [Sebastian Norena](https://medium.com/@sebastiannorena/finding-correlation-between-many-variables-multidimensional-dataset-with-python-5deb3f39ffb3) with matplot to visualize the correlation between all pairs of properties.
 The darker the color, the stronger the correlation, with red being positive and blue being negative.
 Some properties such as 'Temperature' and 'Radius' appear very weakly correlated while properties such as 'Absolute Magnitude' and 'Star type' seem strongly correlated.
 'Star Type' seems particularly correlated with 'Radius and 'Absolute Magnitude', so those are the two I will use for my machine learning model.

 ![image](https://github.com/Rowan-White/ACM-Research-coding-challenge-23S/blob/8242d4dc7fbdddc2949b931dca3da62159d0abf0/images/Star-Properties-Correlation.png)

-Their numberic correlations are -0.96 for magnitude and .66 for radius, with -1 being strongly negatively correlated and 1 being strongly positively correlated.
+Their numeric correlations are -0.96 for magnitude and .66 for radius, with -1 being strongly negatively correlated and 1 being strongly positively correlated.

+---

+##Creating the Machine Learning Models

+The following steps were performed to create a model:
+1. Split x and y, with y equaling just the 'Star Type' column and x equaling the properties I want to use to predict 'Star type'.
+The first model uses 'Absolute magnitude(Mv)' and 'Radius(R/Ro)' while the second model all properties besides 'Star type'.
+2. Split the data into a training and testing set using train_test_split from skylearn.
+80% of the data became training data and 20% became testing.
+3. Train an SVC model from sklearn using the training data
+4. Test the accuracy of the model using both the training and the testing data

+[This youtube tutorial](https://www.youtube.com/watch?v=29ZQ3TDGgRQ) and it's [associated GitHub](https://github.com/dataprofessor/first-ml) were extremely helpful in creating the models.
+As was [this article](https://towardsdatascience.com/which-machine-learning-model-to-use-db5fdf37f3dd) in choosing what type of model to use.